benlaken/lightning/README.md

 ### Dev notes ###

-This iPython notebook extracts lightning data from raw WWLN data files and uses a custom Python module (Stormstats) to investigate the data.
+This iPython notebook extracts lightning data from raw WWLLN data files and uses a custom Python module (Stormstats) to investigate the data.

 Code by: Dr. Jasa Calogovic (Faculty of Geodesy, University of Zagreb) and Dr. Benjamin A. Laken (UCL).
 Email: jcalogovic@geof.hr

+WWLLN data are provided by Prof. Coin Price (Tel Aviv University, Israel).
+To obtain and use WWLN data please contact Prof. Robert Holzworth (Earth and Space Sciences, University of Washington) bobholz@washington.edu.

 Open Source (MIT license) analysis of lightning data from <source> using Python.